graph-quilt/graphql-xtext/README.md

-### This is a WIP Project that does not have an official release!
+### This is a WIP project that does not have an official release!

 # GraphQL-Xtext